 ERP for discrete manufacturing can also replace software that’s created in-house, usually by the IT team of the manufacturer or by external IT consultants.
 While creating one’s own system may have been a good idea decades ago, these days the manufacturers that have built their own solutions are struggling to keep up with the latest technological advancements.
 Not to mention, these systems need to be constantly patched to stay up and running.

 Increased productivity gives employees more time to focus on what really matters, instead of focusing on time-consuming activities like data entry.
 This is particularly important for employees involved in manufacturing operations, where the production output depends on the productivity of the people involved.
 An increase in productivity can also improve motivation, thus making employees even more efficient.

 Another important factor that negatively impacts productivity is the fact that users are prone to errors when they don’t have the right tools or easy access to the information required to do their jobs.
-Manufacturers have tried to address this challenge by using workarounds and by relying on spreadsheets, but this often ends up generating new errors.
+Manufacturers have tried to address this challenge by using workarounds and by relying on spreadsheets, but this often ends up generating new errors in the long term.
 To break this vicious cycle, manufacturers can use ERP solutions that offer all or most of the features they need, such as a single data repository.

 4. The Management of Production Across Multiple Locations

 Managing production across multiple locations can be a major challenge nowadays, even for small manufacturers.
 Many manufacturers use separate solutions in each location as a result of mergers and acquisitions or inconsistent IT strategies.
 An integrated ERP solution that can be used at any location allows manufacturers to improve information sharing and collaboration among all of their teams, regardless of their geographical presence.